Deandre Baker Was All Set for the NFL - Then This Happened

 Reuter named six Bulldogs in total that he believes will be selected within the first four rounds of the draft.
 He predicts that RB Nick Chubb will be selected by the 49ers with the 59th pick, Lorenzo Carter by the Browns with the 84th pick, and Trenton Thompson picked up in the fourth round by the Chargers.
 If Reuter’s prediction comes true, the Bulldogs would only need to see three of its four players who were at the combine selected to set a single draft record.

-How these draft departures will affect the 2018-19 Bulldogs remains to be seen.
+According to many betting sites, how these draft departures will affect the 2018-19 Bulldogs remains to be seen.
 For a team that was three points away from a national championship, they are only fourth in the betting to win it, with Oddschecker listing bookies that place them at 10/1.
 On the one hand, Bulldogs fans may feel insulted but, on the other, they may be tempted to take advantage of the free bets available, with such favorable odds on offer.
 The champions, Alabama Crimson Tide, are favorites to retain their title at 11/4.
 The Clemson Tigers and Ohio State Buckeyes are both favored above the Bulldogs, at 8/1 and 9/1, respectively.

 When it comes to two of these players (Smith and Thompson), their paths may have begun in similar fashion, but they’ve since taken very different routes along the way.
 Both were juniors last year and had one year remaining of eligibility when they make the decision to turn pro in January.
 Smith, however, is believed to have had a difficult time in making the decision, whereas Thompson supposedly had no doubts at all.